 The program is tailored to students who have graduated with a BSc degree in Toxicology or BSc with a several advanced level courses in toxicology and an interest in applied toxicology and associated regulatory aspects.

-- MBS+TOX students complete the 1 year 'Masters of Biomedical Sciences' program with an applied specialization in Toxicology
+- MBS+TOX students complete the 1 year 'Masters of Biomedical Sciences' program with a 'Collaborative Specialization in Toxicology'

 - emphasizes experiential learning with practicum placements